ward/run/_drafts/2018-05-27-20km-door-brussel.md

 long run on the Sunday of that second week too.

 The next (and final) two weeks would be easier, with the race on the Sunday of the second week.
-The distance went down a little bit (60k and 50k planned), though I still threw in a tempo on the Thursday of the first week.
-The first week ended in a trip to Amsterdam, which did add some walking and biking.
-The biking tired out my hip a little bit (left side especially), I think the rental bike must have not been too great for it and forced me in a slightly awkward position.
+The distance went down a little bit (60k and 50k planned, respectively), though I still threw in a tempo on the Thursday of the first week.
+The first week ended with a trip to Amsterdam, which did add some walking and biking.
+The biking tired out my hip a little bit (left side especially), I think the rental bike must have forced me in a slightly awkward position.
 The week of the race was almost all recovery runs, except for Wednesday when I squeezed in a 500m sprint for a little internet competition.

 ## Course Details